 Risk management is focused on the protection of the trees.
-In addition to the use of insurance, the Manager is required to use all other risk mitigation measures practical in respect of the forestry management and harvest management.
+In addition to the use of fire insurance for the tree crop and public liability insurance, the Manager is required to use all other risk mitigation measures practical in respect of forestry management and harvest management.